Thinking of starting a t-shirt company? You might want to read about my experience before continuing.

 Well, it should look like it kicks ass.

 At least to the layman.
 Ours didn’t.
 At first.
 It was gaudy and ugly.
 Now, a cheaper website set up doesn’t have to mean ugly.
 A great web design firm tried to charge me $6,500 for a website.
 Hey, that’s right on par in terms of pricing, but it was too much for us.
 I learned it all myself.
 The problem (eventually a positive) was that I wanted to learn it all.
 It’s my nature to try and be great at something.
 In this case, I didn’t need to be.
 I just needed to be sufficient.
-There are a ton of templates and themes out there that you can purchase for $35 to $50 and install with minimal effort.
-The day I discovered WordPress was one of the greatest days of my business life.
-Take your time to check out the tutorials I posted above and check out the theme links below.
-Google WordPress installation and tutorials and learn about it.
-It’ll change the way you look at web design (in terms of how good you really have to be to get a decent website off the ground).
+There are a ton of free and premium templates out there that will make your site look professional.

 Your website doesn’t have to do a ton.
 It doesn’t need to be flashy and full of scripts that will knock a customer’s socks off.
 It just needs to show your products off in a way that is in line with your brand.
 Make sure everything flows and matches and represents what you’re trying to come across as.
 A few links are all you need:

-- Your Homepage: Some cool pictures, a coupon code or two, your social media links, etc.
+- Your Homepage: Some cool pictures, a welcome message, and your products is all you need

 - Gallery: Your product in action!

-- Shop: There are plenty of e-commerce themes and templates out there, but one blows them all away – Big Cartel.
-Big Cartel is an online shopping cart CMS (content management system).
+- Shop: There are plenty of e-commerce themes and templates out there, but one blows them all away – shopify.
+Shopify is an online shopping cart CMS (content management system).
 It allows you to edit code and match it exactly to your website.
-It starts out free and the more products you have, the more it is per month (and even then, it’s nothing out of control).
-There is another choice: Storenvy: it’s all free!
-It’s a great alternative.
+It starts out $15 and goes up from there.

 - FAQ and policies: A page or two noting your most frequently asked questions and the policies in relation to returns and exchanges, etc.